-At the end of the day, you have no need to consider any chinchilla dust beside my recommend best chinchilla dust options listed above.
+At the end of the day, you have no need to consider any other chinchilla dust, apart from the 3 recommended options listed above.

-Not many other options even exist, and these are all from the most trusted brands when it comes to chinchilla dust and accessories.
+Not many other options even exist, and the ones that do come from unknown brands.
+These 3 are all from the most trusted brands when it comes to chinchilla accessories.

-Ensure you are allowing your chinchilla a dust bath 2-3 times per week, and best of luck with your new chinchilla.
+Ensure you are allowing your chinchilla a dust bath 2 to 3 times per week, and best of luck with your new chinchilla.